-- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names. - Sexual "jokes" or taunting. - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment.
+- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, and calling someone sexualised names. - Sexual "jokes" or taunting. - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (our school will consider when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos, or drawings of a sexual nature; and - Online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.